undoLogic/setupCase-boilerplate/README.md

 }
 ```

 8.1.2.
-In the same page (application.php) add this function BELOW:
+In the application.php page (sourceFiles/src/Application.php) add this function AFTER the "public function middleware(Middl....":
 NOTE: Make sure you import the required classes after you paste
 ```php
 protected function getAuthenticationService() : AuthenticationService {